ChrisFreeman/tacocat-challenge/README.md

 * Tacos have a protein, a shell, a true/false for cheese, and a freeform area for extras
 * Once entered, tacos show up on the home page
 * If there aren't any tacos, show a message on the home page

+### Extra Credit

+Take it further!

+* Let users follow each other or give thumbs ups to great taco creations.
+* Add a way for users to change their password or delete their account, too